 The great east window at St Anne’s is a huge depiction of the Crucifixion which is over 150 years old and badly in need of repair.
-The cost of repairs has been estimated at £100,000.
-You can help us to reach this goal by sponsoring an area of the picture.
+You can help us to raise the money to restore this window by sponsoring an area of the picture.

-The great east window in the chancel of St Anne’s Limehouse is one of the consolations for the fire that gutted the church on Good Friday 1850.
+The window, in the chancel, is one of the consolations for the fire that gutted St Anne’s on Good Friday 1850.
 The blaze destroyed an enamelled glass depiction of the Sermon on the Mount, created forty years earlier by Joseph Backler from a design by the artist Benjamin West, President of the Royal Academy.

 Philip Hardwick, architect for the meticulous reconstruction of Hawksmoor’s church, recognized the need to replace the lost window with a comparable large-scale composition.
 So he turned to Charles Clutterbuck (1806-1861), one of the leading ‘pictorialists’ of the day.
 His workshop was in nearby Stratford but his stained glass was being commissioned by churches all over the country, particularly East Anglia and the Welsh counties of Gwent and Clwydd.
 Work closer to hand included east windows for St Botolph’s, Aldgate, St Luke’s Old Street, St Matthew’s Bethnal Green, and St Matthews, City Rd.
 Resisting the vogue for mediaeval-style mosaic glass, Clutterbuck pursued the eighteenth century craft of enamel painting, applying ground glass to large panes with a brush and then baking them to a hard translucent finish in a specially sized oven.
 He started work on the Limehouse window soon after the fire.